solid/process/code-of-conduct.md

   of "dead" or rejected names, stalking and intimidation
 * Publishing others' private information, such as a physical or email address or any aspect of a person's identity, without their explicit permission
+* Knowingly spreading incorrect, misleading, or misrepresented information about Solid, the Community, or its members
 * Other conduct which could reasonably be considered inappropriate in a professional setting